jacobphillips99/daily-bench/README.md

 ![Daily Bench Weekly View](assets/daily-bench-weekly-view.png) *daily-bench weekly view*

-Overall, we see some variance in model performance -- including maybe detecting some models changes.
+Overall, we see some variance in model performance -- including maybe detecting some model changes.
 We do not detect any consistent degradations in model performance on this benchmark at the expected times of high traffic.
 That's a good sign!

 However, it does *not* mean that models are *not* being degraded or quantized; it *does* mean that for some simple tasks, performance is maintained throughout the day and the week.
 This slice of HELMLite is relatively small and easier than other tasks; users working on extremely difficult problems may see different patterns in model quality over time.
-Also note that API endpoints may go through different procedures for graceful degradataion of service; chat, completion and other endpoints may be treated differently.

 ## What This Does